lattice0/qemu-insides/README.md

 # virtualization-insides
-Insides of virtualization codes (Qemu, KVM and Xen)
+Insides of virtualization software (Qemu, KVM and Xen)